 - 1. find the maximum flow from s to t - 2. cut s from t at the few most filled pipes rule

-- if every path from source to sink has one full edge - flow is maximum
+- if every path from source to sink has one full edge - flow is maximum with some numbers on the edges

 - keep trying every possible path, look to see if there is unused capacity - we can go backwards